cloned2k16/SNGT/README.md

    you are not the product, and monetization must be made under strictly fair play,
    aside your data is your!! no matter what ..
 >- **NO CONTROL**
    none of our business to replace police work ..
->>-
+>- **DECENTRALIZED**
+   serverless is on hype now but make confusion with cloud,
+   computing and we are inspired by the very principle of original iNET instead
+   so decentralized means just that, which BTW is a garantee we have no control over you ..

+>-
 <hr/>

 <hr>